vppillai/h3Docs/apps/firmware_update/readme.md

 The script files internally use the following tools to build and program the image.
 1. image_tool - Builds firmware binary image
-2. winc_programmer_uart – Program the built firmware binary image to the WILC device.
+2. winc_programmer_uart/i2c – Program the built firmware binary image to the WILC device using UART or I2C interface.

 ## Building Firmware Image

-* image_tool located in src/firmware is used to build binary images for ATWINC devices.
+* image_tool located in src/firmware/firmware is used to build binary images for ATWINC devices.
 * It collects all the binaries for each section and combine it in to one firmware called m2m_image_XXXX.bin.
 * The image_tool arrange the section according to the flash memory orgianization of ATWINC1500/ATWINC3400 as shown in the below diagram.
 * The image_tool collects the information from the flash_image XML file.
 * Refer flash_image XML for how the flash memory is divided.
-* image_tool and the configuration XML file both can be found under “src\firmware” directory inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT"
+* image_tool and the configuration XML file both can be found under “src\firmware\firmware” directory inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT"

 ATWINC1500 Flash Memory Segmentation: